ember-graphql/ember-apollo-client/README.md

 ### Testing

-This addon is very friendly for tests.
+This addon is test-ready!
 All promises from the apollo service are tracked with `Ember.Test.registerWaiter`, so your tests should be completely deterministic.

 The dummy app contains example routes for mutations and queries: